 Nautical charts used to be regarded as particularly valuable information.
 Their production was expensive and time-consuming.
 While today’s nautical charts are always bilingual in English and the respective national language, it used to be important for sailors to be able to read the existing charts in their own language.
 One goal of the 1902 expansion of the German nautical chart series was the creation of "German charts for German ships".
 The sea areas of many former German colonies were surveyed for the first time by German ships at the beginning of the 20th century.

 Until 1994, the BSH published nautical charts of sea areas all over the world.
-However, there was and still is a lively exchange of information and data between the hydrographic services in the interest of the safety of shipping traffic.
+A lively exchange of information and data between international hydrographic services has existed for decades in the interest of the safety of shipping.
+Over time this has resulted in the development of an international nautical chart series.
+In accordance with international agreements, each country issues charts of its own coastal waters that meet international standards.
 From 1994 onwards, the German charts of international waters were gradually withdrawn.
-Since 2015 we only produce charts of the German North and Baltic Sea coastal waters and adjacent foreign territories are.
-Nowadays in accordance with international agreements, each country issues charts of its own coastal waterss that meet international standards.
+Since 2015 we only produce charts of the German North and Baltic Sea coastal waters and adjacent foreign territories.